-No reptiles records within Banstead Downs were returned in the desk study, nor recorded during the survey, however SARG may hold additional records.
-Given the size of the survey area, and the mosaic of suitable habitats, common reptile species (Slow-worm, Grass Snake, Common Lizard) are likely present.
+Common Lizard has been recorded on the site.
+No other reptile records within Banstead Downs were returned in the desk study, nor recorded during the survey, however Surrey Amphibian and Reptile Group (SARG) may hold additional records.
+Given the size of the survey area, and the mosaic of suitable habitats, common reptile species (Slow-worm and Grass Snake) are likely present.